5 “Must-Do’s” Before Starting a Firearms Ecommerce Website 2026

 Springfield Armory, Benelli and Beretta only sell through their dealer network—some use a hybrid (dealer and third-party cart).
 You can purchase other accessories on their websites, but to purchase a firearm you are redirected to a dealer locator.

-4. What States should I NOT ship to?
+4. Which States should I avoid shipping to?

 5. What shipping provider should I use?